dotnet/docs/docs/standard/data/sqlite/connection-strings.md

 SQLite treats paths relative to the current working directory.
 Absolute paths can also be specified.

-If **empty**, SQLite creates a temporary on-disk database that gets deleted when the connection is closed.
+If **empty**, SQLite creates a temporary on-disk database that's deleted when the connection is closed.

 If `:memory:`, an in-memory database is used.
 For more information, see [In-Memory databases](in-memory-databases.md).